dhedges013/syncro_csv_importer/README.md

 - When creating a new ticket, the **initial issue timestamp** will be set at the time of import.
 - The **ticket itself** will have the correct created date.

+## Done List

+3.5.25
+Added CLI options to run the tool.
+Will prompt for subdomain and API Key Added option for doing Intial Ticket Import or Comment Import but typing a 1 or a 2 from a menu select Added Data Validation when loading in CSV Data so it cannot be blank